Place, Identity and Belonging

 The results of these debates feed back into research and ultimately into government policy decisions on community cohesion and social justice.

-The company is currently working on its Year Two programme, Dis-Connected, with a new play commissioned from writer Atiha Sen Gupta, who is writer-in-residence at Stratford East and winner of the IAR Award for Best Playwright.
+The company is currently working on its Year Two programme, Dis-Connected, with a new play, Castaways, commissioned from writer Atiha Sen Gupta, who is writer-in-residence at Stratford East and winner of the IAR Award for Best Playwright.

 In Year One, Mandala collaborated with writer Nadia Davids, academic researchers and young asylum seekers to find and explore their stories.